This post may contain affiliate links. Please read our disclosure policy.

 Amuse Bouche: Tuna with coconut and pineapple.
 Tuna melts in your mouth.
 Excellent.
 A favorite.

-Beetroot Salad: prepared with yogurt, chili, shallot, herbs and hazelnut.
-Who think so these concoctions?
+Beetroot Salad: prepared with yogurt, chili, shallot, herbs, and hazelnut.
+Who thinks these concoctions?
 The mint with the yogurt and fried onions and hazelnut all came together seamlessly.
 Impeccable!
 A favorite.

 Entrees